Primary

 Start with a very wide grip—wider than shoulder width.
 Keep your arms completely straight throughout.
 If you can't complete the arc, widen your grip until you can.

-Want Shoulder Pass Through in your program?
+See where Shoulder Pass Through fits in your weekly plan

 Hold a stick or band with wide grip.